MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 To ensure users can continuously use their Cloud PCs after short breaks, the license isn't immediately released.

-### In Microsoft 365 admin center, Frontline licenses show 0 users assigned
+### In Microsoft 365 admin center, Frontline licenses show zero users assigned

-In the Microsoft 365 admin center, Windows 365 Frontline licenses are shown as assigned to 0 users.
+In the Microsoft 365 admin center, Windows 365 Frontline licenses are shown as assigned to zero users.
 This issue happens because the licenses are applied on a tenant level.

 **Troubleshooting steps**: Use the Windows 365 [utilization report](report-cloud-pc-utilization.md) to capture how many licenses are being used.